The Glory Years or Glory Days or something else

 “But we were able to make a story with still photos taken by the cavers over the years.
 The photos were excellent.
 Film and strong strobe flashes made a huge difference.

 By 2015, technology had improved tremendously, and the Outdoor Idaho crew decided to give it another go.
-We seldom revisit a story, unless there’s a changing public affairs angle.
+We seldom revisit a story, unless there’s a public affairs angle that has substantially changed the story.
 But we made an exception for Papoose Cave, just like we made an exception for our “Backcountry Pilots” show.
 Too many of the pilots had died after it first aired.
 We figured it was unseemly to keep re-airing the program.
-Hence, fifteen years later, “Flying Idaho.”
+Hence, fifteen years later, we produced “Flying Idaho.”

 Cavers nationwide consider Papoose one of the most dangerous caves in the country and one of the most geologically significant.
 It descends to a depth of 800 feet below the surface of the earth, with documented passageways that extend for more than three miles.